Certified critic on Rotten Tomatoes. Member of the Houston Film Critics Society. Also writes for Bounding Into Comics and GeeksHaveGame.

 All Groot's People

 While Guardians of the Galaxy Vol. 2 is only fifteen minutes longer than its predecessor, it certainly feels like writer and director James Gunn beefed up the story in comparison to the first film.
-The sequel has a lot of ground to cover, which mostly revolves around Peter Quill aka Star-Lord (once again played by Chris Pratt) reuniting with his father (played by Kurt Russell), but Vol. 2 still manages to give the appropriate amount of screen time to every character you’ve grown to love on this team of a-hole loner outcasts and adds depth to each of them in an effort to expand their back story and have the audience relate to them even more than they already do.
+The sequel has a lot of ground to cover, which mostly revolves around Peter Quill aka Star-Lord (once again played by Chris Pratt) reuniting with his father (played by Kurt Russell).
+But Vol. 2 still manages to give the appropriate amount of screen time to each character you’ve grown to love on this team of a-hole loner outcasts and adds depth to each of them in an effort to expand their backstory and have the audience relate to them even more than they already do.

-The film begins with what is perhaps the sequel’s biggest achievement; this incredible musical montage that has nearly the entire Guardians of the Galaxy team fighting this giant, tentacle bearing, slime spitting, and teeth infested monster taking place in the background as Baby Groot (once again voiced by Vin Diesel) dances to music in the foreground.
+The film begins with what is perhaps the sequel’s biggest achievement; an incredible musical montage that has nearly the entire Guardians of the Galaxy team fighting this giant, tentacle-bearing, slime-spitting, and teeth-infested monster taking place in the background as Baby Groot (once again voiced by Vin Diesel) dances to music in the foreground.
 The scene is a magnificent achievement since it not only plays with perspective in an impressive manner, but it also showcases the visuals the sequel can now boast over the original film.
 It’s not like the special effects were under par in the original film, but the sequel has computer generated effects that are somehow even more intricate and visually remarkable.
 Ego’s planet alone is stunning to behold, but the lucid backgrounds seem to pack as many colors into a rocket launcher as humanly (or alienly) as possible before shooting them directly into your eye sockets.
 Quiet moments in the film seem to tell a story all on their own because of how beautiful these sequences are.